Packing six T-joins in plane graphs: Discharging phase

+\begin{lemma} In a minimal counterexample, the amount of final charge of every $3$-big $\ge 6$-face $f$ is non-negative. \end{lemma}

+\begin{proof} Let $\ell\ge 6$ be the size of $f$.
+Since $f$ is $3$-big, Rules RQ and RTd never apply.
+It follows that $f$ sends out at most $\ell-3$ times (it does not send any charge to the three adjacent $\ge 4$-faces) at most one unit of charge.
+Consequently, its final charge is non-negative. \end{proof}

-Before proving the final lemma (Lemma~\ref{lm-final-face}) of this section which deals with $\ge 6$-faces, we have to state two auxiliary lemmas that will be useful in analyzing final charge of $4$-big and $5$-big faces.
-The next two lemmas use the same notation which we will later use in the proof of Lemma~\ref{lm-final-face}.
+Before proving the final lemma (Lemma~\ref{lm-final-face}) of this section which deals with $\ge 4$-big $\ge 6$-faces, we have to state two auxiliary lemmas.
+The two lemmas use the same notation which we reuse in the proof of Lemma~\ref{lm-final-face}.

 \begin{lemma} Let $G$ be a minimal counterexample and $f$ an $\ell$-face, $\ell\ge 6$.
 Let $v_1,\ldots,v_{\ell}$ be the vertices incident with the face $f$ in the cyclic order around $f$, and let $f_1,\ldots,f_{\ell}$ be the face or the multigon adjacent to $f$ through the edge $v_iv_{i+1}$ (indices taken modulo $\ell$).
 Finally, let $s_i$ be the amount of charge sent by $f$ to $f_i$, $i=1,\ldots,\ell$.
 It holds that